House Jan. 6 panel subpoenas 10 former White House aides

 “The Select Committee wants to learn every detail of what went on in the White House on January 6th and in the days beforehand,” said Mississippi Rep. Bennie Thompson, the Democratic chairman of the panel.
 “We need to know precisely what role the former president and his aides played in efforts to stop the counting of the electoral votes and if they were in touch with anyone outside the White House attempting to overturn the outcome of the election.”

-The panel is also demanding documents and testimony from Keith Kellogg, former Vice President Mike Pence’s national security adviser, writing in the subpoena that it wants to hear from him because “you were with President Trump as the January 6 attack on the U.S. Capitol unfolded and have direct information about the former president’s statements about, and reactions to, the Capitol insurrection.”
-It also says that according to several accounts, Kellogg urged Trump to send out a tweet aimed at helping to control the crowd.

-Other former Trump aides subpoenaed include personal assistant Nicholas Luna, special assistant Molly Michael, deputy assistant Ben Williamson, deputy chief of staff Christopher Liddell, personnel director John McEntee, special assistant Cassidy Hutchinson and Justice Department official Kenneth Klukowski.

-The committee said Klukowski communicated with senior Justice Department official Jeffrey Clark about a letter Clark sent to Georgia election officials urging them to delay certification of the voting results in that state because of purported fraud.
+The panel also subpoenaed former Justice Department official Kenneth Klukowski, who Thompson said communicated with Jeffrey Clark, a former assistant attorney general, about a letter Clark had drafted urging officials in Georgia to delay certification of the voting results in that state because of purported fraud.

-The letter also said Clark and Klukowski spoke before a Jan.
-3 meeting at the White House in which Trump contemplated replacing acting attorney general Jeffrey Rosen with Clark.
+The letter said Clark and Klukowski spoke before a Jan.
+3 meeting at the White House in which Trump openly contemplated replacing acting attorney general Jeffrey Rosen with Clark.
+Rosen and other leaders at the department had pushed back on the false fraud claims.

-The committee has also subpoenaed Clark, who appeared for a deposition last week and declined to testify.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.